 The past becomes present at Boston’s Museum of Fine Arts, home to more than 450,000 works of art.
 The building alone is worth the visit, built in 1909, but is merely a taste of the history and culture that awaits inside.
 The fourth-largest museum in the United States, the collection deals with cultures in America and around the world.

 Highlights include 18th-century American artwork, Egyptian sculptures and sarcophagi, Chinese calligraphy, and paintings by Monet, Van Gogh and Renoir.
-These regular displays are joined by guest collections throughout the year.
+The museum usually mixes regular displays with guest collections throughout the year.
 The museum also hosts programs for all ages covering film, music, performance art and studio art.
 Visitors can learn painting, drawing, printmaking and more alongside professional artists.

 8. Museum of Science

-Nestled on the Charles River, the Museum of Science is considered by many to be America’s first all-encompassing science museum.
+Nestled on the Charles River, the Museum of Science is America’s first all-encompassing science museum.
 It has over 700 interactive exhibits covering nature, optics, maths, electricity, nanotechnology, space and more, along with live presentations and an on-site zoo.
-Some of the most interesting historical exhibits include a 65-million-year-old triceratops fossil, early navigational instruments and some of the museum’s first-ever displays.
+This makes the Museum of Science one of the most interesting places to visit in Boston with its exhibits that include a 65-million-year-old triceratops fossil, early navigational instruments and some of the museum’s first-ever displays.

 Mixing past with the present, the Museum of Science features IMAX and 4-D films, 3D simulation rides, planetarium shows, and live presentations in animation, lightning and energy.
 Those interested in wildlife can visit the Butterfly Garden or the Live Animal Care Center, where they can meet more than 50 species of animals.

 9. Boston Tea Party Ships & Museum